Worms (series): Reception

 While initial installments were generally praised, later games in the series have been criticized for the lack of meaningful additions.
 In 2001, Metacritic quoted Worms World Party reviews with comments such as "it's virtually nothing more than an expansion pack for Worms Armageddon" and, as ActionTrip's Dejan Grbavcic put it: "And I thought that only Eidos was impertinent enough to keep selling the same game with a slightly different name...".
 In 2007, IGN included the Worms series in its list of game franchises that have jumped the shark.

 Sales

 The Worms series is commercially successful.
 Its combined sales by January 2002 had reached 6 million copies.
 By May 2014, 60 million copies of the games in the Worms franchise had been sold since launching in 1995.
-By December 2015, the 20th anniversary of Team17, the franchise has sold over 70 million game units.
-By March 2020, the 25th anniversary of Worms series, the franchise has sold over 75 million game units.
+By December 2015, the 20th anniversary of Team17, the franchise had sold over 70 million game units.
+By March 2020, the 25th anniversary of Worms series, the franchise had sold over 75 million game units.